raymondworkshop/old.myblog/_posts/2015-10-25-randomness.md

 date: 2015-11-05
 comments: true
 categories: [science]
+abstract: "Randomization of a part of the control is an essential concept of nature's strategy."
 ---
 #### Randomness as a source of efficiency
 Randomization of a part of the control is an essential concept of nature's strategy.